DorianBadel/SpeckAcademy/README.md

 # Lecture 10

 There is an error when I try to log in.
-Hopefully its the servers fault 😄
+Hopefully its the apis fault 😄